National Communications Charter

-We all have a role to play in reducing stigma around mental ill-health and suicide, while also promoting help-seeking behaviour through the Charter's guiding principles and messages.
+We all have a role to play in reducing stigma around mental ill-health and suicide while also promoting help-seeking behaviour through The Charter's guiding principles and messages.

 What can you or your organisation do?

-Individuals, communities and organisations are encouraged to show support of The Charter.
-Consider ways to promote that you are a signatory and share The Charter key messages, principles, links and #CommsCharter hashtag with others.
+Individuals, organisations and communities are encouraged to show their support and share their commitment to The Charter.
+Consider ways to promote that you are a signatory and how you may share the key messages and principles of The Charter with your audiences.

 3. Implement the principles

 Signing The Charter isn't the end of the story.
 Both individuals and organisational signatories are encouraged to explore The Charter action guides to support the implementation of communications principles and key messages of The Charter.

 By working together under the guidance of The Charter, individuals, organisations and communities can maximise efforts and resources to help prevent mental illness and suicide and minimise the personal, social and economic effects these have on people, families, and communities.

 Sign up to our forthcoming Life in Mind e‑newsletter and we will keep you in the loop with the latest news and activities.